 2.2.
 Materials and Equipment

 Participants were tested in an acoustically treated room.
 The walls (but not ceiling, or floor) were sound proofed.
 The walls and door were covered in Adhesive PUR Foam Soundproofing Sheet (50mm thick, typical sound attenuation of -25dB(A).
+All tasks were carried out within peripersonal space.
+In line with Longo & Lourenco (2009), this was defined as within 600mms of the individual.

 2.2.1.
 Auditory Line Bisection

 Participants placed their chin in a chin rest positioned in the middle of a foam covered table.
-The central speaker was positioned 570mm from the base of the chin rest.
-In total, 13 speakers were positioned in an arc, maintaining the same distance from the chin rest.
+The chin was placed inside a moulded plastic rest, the height of which was adjusted to ensure participants were sitting upright, facing forward.
+The central speaker was positioned 570mm from the base of the chin rest (approximately 70cm from the crown of the head).
+In total, 13 speakers were positioned in an arc, maintaining the same distance from the crown of the head.
 Speakers to the left of the central speaker were numbered -6 to -1.
-Speakers to the right of the central speaker were labelled 1 – 6.
+Speakers to the right of the central speaker were labelled 1 – 6 (see figure 1).
 The two most lateralised speakers were -6 and 6, and these were positioned at a 60⁰ visual angle from the centre.
 Each speaker was positioned 9.5 cm away from the previous speaker.
 The speakers were custom made by Heijo Electronics and were a cut-off cuboid shape, 6.5cm wide, with the speaker cone pointing upwards at a 45° angle.
 Speakers were stuck to a 1inch think piece of foam.
 Speaker volume was calibrated, using an A-weighted SPL meter, to within 0.5dB of each other.
 During the experiment, speakers were covered with an acoustically transparent fabric to prevent use of visual information to locate the sound source.
 The sound used was pink noise (PN) (Everest, 2001).
 Bursts of pink noise were 350ms in duration.
 These were played sequentially through the two speaker locations, with an inter-stimulus delay of 100ms.
 Sounds were played asynchronously in order to eliminate phasing which occurs when two audio sources are played simultaneously; the two sounds combine, creating constructive and destructive interference of the waveform.
 In other words, parts of the frequency band would sound louder and other parts would be quieter, making the stimuli difficult to perceive.
 The alternating pattern was repeated until the participant responded or for a maximum of 4 seconds.
 Speakers were attached to a stimulus controlling interface (Heijo electronics) between the parallel port and the speakers.